Net zero targets

 We evaluate the net zero target as: Average.

 In June 2021, Germany adopted its 2045 net zero target in its revised climate law and submitted its updated LTS to the UNFCCC in November 2022.
 The net zero target generally covers all key elements but fails to meet best practice standards for some of them.
 Germany also falls under the European Union net zero target (see separate CAT analysis).

 Germany’s target covers all sectors and gases underpinned by an emissions pathway until 2040 and the communication of binding sectoral targets until 2030.
 International aviation and shipping remain outside of the target’s scope.
 A periodic and legally-binding review process of measures and interim targets per an Expert Council is in place.
 Germany provides separate reduction and removal targets with regards to LULUCF but remains unclear on any other carbon removal.
 The net zero target is enshrined in law by way of Germany’s Climate Protection Act.

-The German government is failing to provide explicit and transparent assumptions on some key elements with an update of the ‘Climate Action Plan 2050’ still under development as of November 2022.
+The German government is failing to provide explicit and transparent assumptions on some key elements with an update of the ‘Climate Action Plan 2050’ still under development as of August 2023.
 The proposed measures aim to achieve net zero on Germany’s own territory, but it remains unclear whether Germany reserves right to use of international offset credits.
-Lastly, Germany also misses to communicate transparent assumptions on carbon storage and removal.
+Lastly, Germany has missed communicating transparent assumptions on carbon storage and removal.

 Ten key elements

 - Emissions coverage – Germany’s target covers all GHG emissions and all sectors of the economy (excluding international bunkers).

 - International aviation and shipping – Germany’s net zero target excludes both international aviation and shipping.
-The German government only notes that it will keep emissions from international bunkers that are attributable to Germany in mind when assessing the achievement of its climate targets and will take “appropriate steps to reduce them within the limits of what is feasible at the national level” (Federal Ministry for Environment Nature Conservation, 2016; German Government, 2021a) .
+The German government only notes that it will keep emissions from international bunkers that are attributable to Germany in mind when assessing the achievement of its climate targets and will take “appropriate steps to reduce them within the limits of what is feasible at the national level” (Federal Ministry for Environment Nature Conservation, 2016; German Government, 2021c) .